DiegelD/CarND-Path-Planning-Project/README.md

 So in the function `get kinematics` file `Car.cpp` depending on the current conditions and the non-ego vehicle conditions the further traffic adapted trajectory states are set.

 ##### Velocity and distance control
-To control the velocity and max. acceleration of the vehicle, pretty nice and simple calculations are used in the following.
+To control the velocity and max. acceleration of the vehicle some pretty nice and simple calculations are used in the following.
 On the first step the new max velocity is set to ensure a comfortable max. acceleration and deceleration.
 The variable `max_acceleration` with a actual vale 0f 0.224 ensures a change rate of max `10m/s^2`. line `162s`.
 ```c
 double max_velocity_accel_limit = this->max_acceleration + this->v;
 ```